+Are cockapoo dogs hypoallergenic?
 There are various reasons why breeders should not advertise their cockapoos as hypoallergenic and that it is the best dog for people with allergies, including:

-- As there are so many variations in a cockapoo’s coat, it can be difficult predicting the kind of coat a particular puppy will develop
+- As there are so many variations in a cockapoo’s coat, it can be challenging to predict the kind of coat a particular puppy will develop

 - There are various and very considerable differences in the type of coat even litter mates have

-- The type of coat a puppy has will be dependent to some degree on whether it’s an F1, F2 or even F3 cross
+- The coat type a puppy has will be dependent to some degree on whether it’s an F1, F2 or even F3 cross

 - While it’s true that some cockapoos do not tend to shed as much (like their poodle parent), others do shed more (similarly to their cocker spaniel parent)

-So, if you are wondering do cockapoos shed?
-The answer is yes, but the amount they shed depends on the factors outlined above.
+So, if you are wondering, do cockapoos shed?
+The answer is yes, but the amount they shed depends on the abovementioned factors.

 You should also avoid being fooled by a cockapoo puppy.
-All little puppies don’t tend to shed and may not cause allergy sufferers to have a reaction.
-However, once their adult coat comes through it could cause an allergic reaction.
+All little puppies don’t tend to shed and may not cause allergy sufferers to react.
+However, once their adult coat comes through, it could cause an allergic reaction.

-There a number of different allergens (in addition to the coat) that can provoke a reaction in an allergy sufferer, including Dander (dead skin scales), urine and saliva.
+Several different allergens (in addition to the coat) can provoke a reaction in an allergy sufferer, including dander (dead skin scales), urine and saliva.

-If you or someone in your household suffers from allergies and you still want to own a dog, these tips could be of help to you.
+If you or someone in your household suffers from allergies and still want to own a dog, these tips could help you.

-- Choose a breed that has a schnauzer or poodle parent, as they are known as being low shedding dogs and are available in three different sizes.
-Meaning, the smaller the dog, the less fur there is to shed
+- Choose a breed with a schnauzer or poodle parent, as they are known to be low-shedding dogs and are available in three different sizes.
+Meaning the smaller the dog, the less fur there is to shed.

-- Get in contact with someone who owns a breed you are looking to invest in and ask if you could perhaps borrow the dog or visit them for a few hours, to see how well you get on with them.
-To properly test your allergies, you need to make sure the only dog or indeed pet that is around is the one of the breeds you are interested in owning.
-That way you can be sure no other dogs or pets are setting off your allergies.
+- Get in contact with someone who owns a breed you are looking to invest in and ask if you could borrow the dog or visit them for a few hours to see how well you get on with them.
+To properly test your allergies, you need to ensure the only dog or indeed pet around is one of the breeds you are interested in owning.
+That way, you can be sure no other dogs or pets are setting off your allergies.

-- It’s important to remember though that carrying out any allergy tests with puppies is more or less pointless as they don’t shed hair.
+- It’s important to remember that carrying out allergy tests with puppies is more or less pointless as they don’t shed hair.
 It is more important to consider what will happen when a puppy becomes an adult dog and their coat changes.

 - If you prefer a particular coat, such as a fleece, wavy or flat coat, find an owner with a similar coat and spend time with that dog.
-Generally speaking, flat and wavy coat cockapoos tend to shed more fur than other types because they are genetically closer to cocker spaniels.
+Generally speaking, flat and wavy-coat cockapoos tend to shed more fur than other types because they are genetically closer to cocker spaniels.

-Below we thought it might be useful to include some tips, based on the experiences of other dog owners and experts, for you if you do suffer from allergies and intend on giving it a go with a cockapoo anyway.
-After all, they are incredibly cute, warm, loving and highly intelligent creatures so we can’t blame you for wanting to make it a success despite allergies.
+Below we thought it might be helpful to include some tips, based on the experiences of other dog owners and experts, for you if you suffer from allergies and intend on giving it a go with a cockapoo anyway.
+After all, they are adorable, warm, loving and highly intelligent creatures, so we can’t blame you for wanting to make it a success despite allergies.

-- If you suffer from allergies, and still continue to have a dog, it’s a good idea to have your cockapoo groomed at a different location to your home as this will avoid the allergens and fur being spread.
+- If you suffer from allergies and continue to have a dog, it’s a good idea to have your cockapoo groomed at a different location to your home, as this will avoid spreading the allergens and fur.

 - Cockapoos with a fleece-style coat need to be clipped short to stop them from carrying allergens in their coat that have been transferred there from licking

-- When allergy seasons begins, wash your cockapoo regularly to remove all pollen and any other allergens from their coat
+- When allergy season begins, wash your hypoallergenic cockapoo regularly to remove all pollen and any other allergens from their coat

 - There are also wet wipes you can buy that are designed to remove any allergens from your dog’s coat between their bath times

-Please do take the time to check yourself for allergies from cockapoos before you invest in one.
+Please take the time to check for allergies to cockapoos before investing in one.
 There’s nothing quite as bad as falling in love with a dog, taking him home and then having to give him or her up because your allergies flare up every time you try to cuddle him or her or, even worse, just from being around them.
-This is completely avoidable.
+This is entirely avoidable.